fsainas/contracts-verification-benchmark/README.md

 {
     "name": "Simple Transfer",
-    "specification": "The contract has an initial balance...", "properties": [
+    "specification": "The contract has an initial balance...", "properties": {
-        "the overall sent amount does not exceed the initial deposit.", ...
+        "sent_a": "the overall sent amount does not exceed the initial deposit.", ...
-    ]
+    }
 }
 ```